PDM4AR/exercises/docs/03-informedgraphsearch.md

 Unlike UCS, A* is an informed algorithm thus requires implementing a heuristic function.
 While worst time complexity is the same for UCS and A*, the use of an admissible heuristic often leads to a lower number of explored nodes to find the shortest path.
 If no path is found, your algorithms should return an empty list.

-For UCS and Bi-UCS, record a node as settled when it is removed from its priority queue with its current best distance for the first time.
-Do not record stale queue entries more than once.
-Clear the settled-node sets at the beginning of every `path()` call.
-Their sizes are shown in the report to help you compare UCS and Bi-UCS, but they do not affect correctness or grading and are not expected to match the reference implementation exactly.

 You are free to implement the `_INTERNAL_heuristic` function based on any metric of your choice (make sure it is admissible!).
 There exist many distance metrics.
 Below is provided a visual representation of the most common.
 ![image](https://miro.medium.com/max/1220/0*WrVc0CpxoStXpACy.png)